sumersb/monorepo-template-main/Lab6/README.md

 - 0 for no work completed by the deadline
 - 1 for some work completed, but something is not working properly
 - 2 for a completed lab (with possible 'going further' options completed)

+I did use online sources to help me figure out how to test